LLNL/exajugo/jl_hiop_pridec/README.md

       ./output/scripts/run_<case>.sh

-   IMPORTANT: before running the code iteratively, you must allocate a node with the necessary number of processors using the following command:
+   IMPORTANT: before running the code interactively, you must allocate a node with the necessary number of processors using the following command:

          salloc -N1 -nNTASKS -ppdebug